Expert Views: India cuts corporate tax rate to 25% in bid to revive growth

 “In a major boost to revive flagging animal spirits and position India as one of the most attractive business destinations, the government has announced a slew of measures that would act as a force multiplier for the flagging economic engine.
 By slashing corporate tax rate to 25% from 35% (22% from 30% without exemptions) for existing domestic companies and an extremely attractive rate of 15% for new companies setting up manufacturing operations after Oct.
 1, 2019 and commencing operations before 2023, the government has rolled out a red carpet that would ensure hundreds of billions of dollars of FDI and FII flows over the medium term.”

-Reporting by Euan Rocha, Abhirup Roy, Neha Dasgupta, Chandini Monnappa, Chris Thomas, Alexandra Ulmer and Nivedita Bhattacharjee in Mumbai, New Delhi and Bengaluru; compiled by Uttaresh.V
+Reporting by Euan Rocha, Abhirup Roy, Neha Dasgupta, Chandini Monnappa, Chris Thomas, Alexandra Ulmer, Nivedita Bhattacharjee and Derek Francis in Mumbai, New Delhi and Bengaluru; compiled by Uttaresh.V